;

 Know someone who is looking for this info?
 Share it!

 To drink or not to drink?
 A common question among those with kidney issues.
 Research shows the combination of alcohol and kidneys could be harmful in excess.
-This article discusses the effects of drinking on kidney function in both the short and long term.
+This article reviews the nutritional differences with types of alcohol and how alcohol can impact a renal diet.
 It also discusses the question is alcohol bad for your kidneys when you have kidney disease.

 How Much is a Drink?